Ecological States: Politics of Sustainable Urbanization in China

 Jesse Rodenbiker.
 Urban Oceans, in preparation for Environment and Planning E

 Jesse Rodenbiker.
 Reconfiguring Human Consumption for Planetary Health: Urban Taste and Global Wildlife Trade. in preparation for Global Environmental Change

 I have a longstanding interest in the ways that area, place, and space come to be constituted historically and through daily practices, particularly in relation to global China.
 In 2018, I co-convened an interdisciplinary conference including scholars across the social science and humanities on themes related to area studies broadly and Asian studies.
 The description of the conference asked:

 What is Asia?
 Since the evolution of Asian Studies out of its singular post-war focus on defining and understanding alterity, the field has grappled with this central question through an array of analytical frames: the nation-state, identity, culture, belief systems, economies, flows, and connectivity.
 This conference seeks to move area studies forward, beyond these analytic containers that have been used to explain how Asia comes to be constituted.
 To do so, the panels explore novel approaches to Placing Asia through place projections, temporalities, events, space, and professionalism.

 Scholars who participated in this conference collectively engaged with a wide array of research materials that transected interdisciplinary and theoretical debates in effort to broaden the possibilities for how Asia can be studied and understood in global and regional contexts.

 Jesse Rodenbiker.
-Our Global Ecological Future: China's Green Silk Road and 21st Century Environmental Governance.
-Book Chapter in Preparation for The Silk Road: Crafting Global Futures, Global Pasts.
+Green Silk Roads: Belt and Road Infrastructure and 21st Century Environmental Futures.
+Book Chapter in preparation for The Silk Road: Crafting Global Futures, Global Pasts.
 Routledge Publishing, Tim Winter, Editor.